SaltyAom/niku/doc/raisedButton.md

 - niku() - Switch to Niku() property
 - build() - Apply styles and build RaisedButton as Widget
 - base() - Apply styles and build only base of RaisedButton as Widget
-- apply() - Apply existing NikuOutlineButton's property to current style
+- apply() - Apply existing NikuRaisedButton's property to current style
-- style() - Apply existing NikuOutlineButton's property to current style and build
+- style() - Apply existing NikuRaisedButton's property to current style and build
 - styleBase() - Apply existing NikuRaisedButton's property to current style and build only base

 ### Style Property list: